lynzrand/issual/README.md

 iL is a Course Design work of the "Hands-on With Software Design" course in BUAA.
 Not sure if I'll continue to work on this after the course is done.

-This project is not tested with iOS devices, and should only be run on Android.
+This project has not been built or tested with iOS devices.
+Lab mice welcome!

-If _someone_ would like to test and release an iOS version of it, PLZ DO THAT!
+If you meet ANY issue, please post [here](https://github.com/01010101lzy/issual/issues).

 ## Features